JetBrains/intellij-sdk-docs/topics/reference_guide/api_notable/api_notable_list_2020.md

 Validating Lexer for editor highlighting
 : Lexer is wrapped using `ValidatingLexerWrapper` to verify it generates a continuous sequence of tokens and doesn't stall during iteration.

+### Notable Changes in IntelliJ IDEA 2020.2

+Unbundled plugins
+: Several plugins (ASP, CFML, Flash/Flex, GWT, JBoss Seam Pageflow, JBoss Seam, JBoss jBPM, OSGi, Play Framework, Resin, Seam Navigation, Tapestry, Virgo/dmServer) for no longer actively maintained technology have been unbundled.
+If your plugin depends on them, users will need to install them from the [JetBrains Plugins Repository](https://plugins.jetbrains.com).

 ## 2020.1